nextstrain/nextstrain.org/docs/sessions.rst

 as JSON.

 .. note::
-    If Redis is not configured (e.g. in local development), then sessions are stored on the filesystem under :file:`sessions/{session.id}.json`.
+    If Redis is not configured (e.g. in local development or single-instance production), then sessions are stored on the filesystem under :file:`sessions/{session.id}.json`.

 Lifetime